Lisa Crummett, PhD

 - Foundations of Biology 2: Organisms to Ecosystems (BIO 141)

-- Various Learning Clusters exploring topics associated with human health, particularly metabolic disease, and coastal marine conservation.
+- Various Learning Clusters exploring topics associated with nutrition and metabolic disease, and coastal marine conservation.

 I am interested in coastal marine environments and I have studied mollusks, cyanobacteria, and marine bacteriophage.
 My current interests include: how might ocean acidification affect marine microbial diversity and abundance, how might infection by bacteriophage affect marine cyanobacterial metabolism, and how do marine bacteriophage life history traits vary across time and space?
 On a very different topic, I have interests in the association between the industrial diet and type 2 diabetes risk.
 How is information about that association being disseminated to the public and how are the food and beverage industries actively distorting that information?